wp-plugins/events-made-easy/readme.txt

 = 1.0.3 =
 * Bugfix: scope=this_year was not working
 * Bugfix: better the_content filter recursion detection, so it should now work ok with Arras theme and using page-include plugins inside event content
+* Bugfix: removing a booking in the event edit window via ajax was no longer working
 * Extra: Romanian language added, thanks to Web Geek Science (http://webhostinggeeks.com/)